 Coursework, credit requirements, and more information is available in the Colorado State University general catalog.
 Please contact your department representative with program-related questions.

 Non-coursework requirements include submitting a thesis/dissertation and possibly other departmental requirements.

 If your program requires a thesis or dissertation, please refer to our Thesis/Dissertation formatting pages for information about your electronic thesis/dissertation submission.
 Typically, the electronic submission of your thesis or dissertation will be during the term you intend to graduate after your final examination.

 Please check with your department regarding any additional requirements.

-This is a form submitted by all degree seeking graduate students that lists all the requirements that the student indents to fulfill to obtain their degree (coursework, thesis requirements, advisor & committee makeup, transfer credits).
+This is a form submitted by all degree-seeking graduate students that lists all the requirements that the student intends to fulfill to obtain their degree (coursework, thesis requirements, advisor & committee makeup, transfer credits).
 The GS6 Program of Study is initially approved by your department and submitted to the Graduate School prior to the student’s fourth semester.
 The Graduate School reviews if the student meets the requirements for their degree.

 Ready for Commencement?

 - Graduate degree candidates must be either enrolled for at least one credit or must register for CR during the term (fall, spring, or summer) they will complete their degree requirements.

 - All degree-seeking students must apply to graduate with a GS25 Application for Graduation form and work with their department and Graduate School to ensure their degree requirements have been met.